 - Zest of 1 large lemon(lime) or orange optional

 - 1/2 cup milk at room temperature

 For Light Pink Frosting (Thicker)

 - Candy sprinkles

 - Preheat oven to 350 degrees F. Spray or oil a 11 1/2X8 (for thicker cake) or a 9X13 (for thin cake), set aside.

-- In one bowl, combine the cake flour, baking powder and salt.
+- In one bowl, sift together the flour, cornstarch, baking powder and salt.
 Stir to combine, set aside.

 - In another bowl, cream together the sugar, eggs, oil and vanilla until creamy.
 Add in the lemon(or lime) zest, if using.
 While the mixer is running, alternate adding some flour, then some milk until batter is smooth.